umarhassan-mitodl/20.219-january-iap-2015/content/pages/instructor-insights/_index.md

 ### Workshop products

 - Working independently or in small teams, students produced iterations of their final project components (scripts, storyboards, scenes, rough cuts, etc.)
-- Documents for reading assignments were posted on [Annotation Studio](http://www.annotationstudio.org).
+- Documents for reading assignments were posted on {{% resource_link "5e1b4bfe-9ebd-482f-8581-804c9942b095" "Annotation Studio" %}}.
 Students commented the documents with their responses to the readings and to their classmates.
 These assignments were graded on a three-point scale of good, sufficient, or incomplete (or a zero for no work).

 ### Final project